survos/installer/README.md

 [![Monthly Downloads](http://img.shields.io/packagist/dm/endroid/installer.svg)](https://packagist.org/packages/endroid/installer)
 [![License](http://img.shields.io/packagist/l/endroid/installer.svg)](https://packagist.org/packages/endroid/installer)

+This plugin was forked from https://github.com/endroid/installer, and functionality to update the .env and .gitignore files was added.
+It is a simple way to get some of the functionality of https://github.com/symfony/recipes-contrib but is a bit easier to set up, since the bundle configuration is in the bundle itself, rather than a separate repo.

 Composer plugin for installing configuration files.
 The installer automatically detects the project type in which your library is installed and installs the corresponding configuration files from your package.

 Read the [blog](https://medium.com/@endroid/auto-package-configuration-for-symfony-e14780e29d81)
-for more information on why I created this plugin.
+for more information on why this plugin was originally created.

 ## Installation